razum2um/google-translate-anki/README.md

 After that, the target word becomes green (or red in case of duplication or another error).

 ![bubble-screenshot](https://raw.github.com/razum2um/google-translate-anki/master/bubble.png)

+Note, that adding the card takes ~3sec on my MBP, be patient :)

 ## Why not AnkiWeb?